SpideR1230/SpideR123-/README.md

 This project is stable and production-ready.

-You can try out the web client or REST API on the <a href="https://demo.phoneinfoga.crvx.fr/">demo instance</a>. **This is a test service**.
+:warning: However, we're working on a new UI and API version, so new features are only released for the CLI at this time.

+**About demo instance**: This is a test service.
 Kittens will die if you abuse it.
-Most of scanners are not configured so you won't get relevant results.

 ## Features